How is gestational diabetes diagnosed?

 Gestational diabetes usually doesn’t cause any noticeable symptoms.
 The best way to find out whether there is too much sugar in your blood is by doing a glucose tolerance test.
 This test measures how well the body can process larger amounts of sugar.
 If the blood sugar measured in the test is above a certain level, it could be a sign that sugar isn’t being absorbed enough by the body’s cells.
 Gestational diabetes or “normal” diabetes might be the cause.

-The glucose tolerance test is offered between 25 and 28 weeks of pregnancy (during the second trimester).
+The glucose tolerance test is offered in pregnancy between the start of week 24 and the end of week 27.
 A similar, simpler test is done first:

 • Glucose challenge test: This first test is done to find out whether it makes sense to do the actual, more involved diagnostic test.
 If the results of this test show that a woman's blood sugar levels are elevated, it doesn’t necessarily mean that she has diabetes.